1.2 Rise of Intermediaries

 - Commission Agents, brokers, distributors for wholesale and retail trade They helped in expanding trade and brought in huge amount of silver bullion into Asis and large share was in India

-- The institutions of Jagat Seths also played an important role during Mughal period and days of cast India company Bankers began to act as Executors and trustees.
+- The institutions of Jagat Seth also played an important role during Mughal period and days of cast India company Bankers began to act as Executors and trustees.
 They charged high rate of interest on foreign trade.

 - The emergence of credit transactions and availability of loans enhanced commercial activities.
 India enjoyed a favourable balance of trade where export exceeded the import.

 - Indigenous banking system benefitted the manufacturers, traders and merchants with additional capital funds for expansion and growth.